dotnet/runtime/src/clr/Documentation/building/unix-test-instructions.md

 [ubuntu:~]: sudo apt-get install libstdc++6:armhf
 ````

-At this point you should be able to run a 32bit corerun.
+At this point you should be able to run a 32-bit `corerun`.
 You can verify this by downloading and running a recently built arm32 coreclr.

 ```
 [ubuntu:~]: wget https://ci.dot.net/job/dotnet_coreclr/job/master/job/armlb_cross_checked_ubuntu/lastSuccessfulBuild/artifact/*zip*/archive.zip --no-check-certificate